aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra.md

 This module provides generic structs/functions for operations of algebraic structures (e.g. fields and groups), which can be used to build generic cryptographic schemes atop.

-In general, a structure implements operations like (de)serialization, equality check, random sampling.
+In general, every structure implements basic operations like (de)serialization, equality check, random sampling.

-A group typically implements the following operations.
+A group may also implement the following operations.
 (Additive notions are used.)
 - <code><a href="algebra.md#0x1_algebra_order">order</a>()</code> for group order.
 - <code><a href="algebra.md#0x1_algebra_zero">zero</a>()</code> for group identity.
 - <code><a href="algebra.md#0x1_algebra_one">one</a>()</code> for group generator (if exists).